 Discussion and conclusion:

-It was commented that this was discussed in TSG RAN and it was surprising that this was only from TSG SA, TSG RAN had discussed this and this will require some changes.
-3GPP should be thinking about these issues for material being developed in the industry.
+Deutsche Telekom commented that they would have preferred to handle this in the joint session; in fact O-RAN took up some 3GPP work that could not be agreed in 3GPP (so 3GPP needs to decide how to handle topics not agreed in 3GPP that come then back via new alliances).
 This was revised to remove 'draft' in TD SP-190947.
 This LS was approved.

 TD SP-190877 LS from GSMA: LS Reply to TSG RAN on Work Status of 5GSI.
 (GSMA) Document for: Information.
 Abstract: 1 Introduction The GSMA Future Networks Programme 5G Status Indicator (5GSI) Task Force is providing 3GPP an update.
 The task force has focussed on the three areas of work identified by the LS received from 3GPP, as well as an additional issue that has been identified while progressing the original three areas of work: - Definition of the 1-bit indicator upperLayerIndication - Recommendation for the default behaviour of Open Market Devices - Determine the need for and define any additional bits - (New issue) Mismatch between the network and UE in NR carrier frequency.
 The following is an update on each of the topics.
 2 Work Status The task force has been actively working primarily on several topics that are germane to the 5G Indicator in order to address the three aspects identified by 3GPP in their liaison to GSMA.
 2.1 Definition of the 1-bit indicator The definition of the upperLayerIndication bit, as communicated to 3GPP in March 2019, is: - The UE has entered a coverage area that offers 5G capabilities.
 2.2 Open Market Devices The consensus for the recommended configuration for open market devices (OMDs) has not changed since it was communicated to 3GPP in March 2019 (see Table 1).
 2.3 Determine the need for and define any additional bits At this time there is no consensus within the task force to increase the number of upperLayerIndication bits.
 3 New issue: NR carrier frequency mismatch The task force has identified that the default configuration for Open Market Devices (can also be applied to other devices) may cause the 5G indicator to be turned on in the UE when the UE does not support the capability to use the 5G resources offered by the network.
 For example, if the upperLayerIndication is TRUE for network supporting nX NR carrier and the UE supports only nY & nZ NR carriers, the UE will display 5G although it is incapable of operating on the nX NR carrier.
 Discussion on requirements and a path forward is ongoing within the GSMA 5GSI TF.